 - J. Juul, H. Krieger, N. Looper, M. Manes, B. Thompson, L. Walton.
 “Arboreal representations for rational maps with few critical points,” Women in Number Vol 4, 2018.

 Creating an inclusive environment is important to me.
 I want students to know that they belong here and I do everything I can to make that happen.
-Have any resources you like to share with me to accomplish this, feel free to send them to me at bthompson [at] westminsteru [dot] edu!
+Have any resources you like to share with me to accomplish this, feel free to send them to me via this website!

 I want to help share opportunities with students from underrepresented groups.
 I co-advise or SACNAS chapter at Westminster and I have become an Alliance undergraduate mentor and my information can be found here: https://mathalliance.org/mentor/bianca-thompson/.

-My current hobbies include reading fantasy novels, playing dungeons and dragons, and learning 14th century long sword in the Schola Saint George.
+My current hobbies include reading fantasy novels, crocheting and beading, playing dungeons and dragons, and learning 14th century long sword in the Schola Saint George.
 To find out more about swords here’s the website: SSG.